tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/弹性集群指南/Kubernetes 对象管理/指定资源规格_intl_en.md

-EKS specifies the maximum resources allocated to a pod using [annotation specification](#Annotation) or [automatic Request and Limit calculation](#RequestLimit).
+TKE Serverless Cluster specifies the maximum resources allocated to a pod using [annotation specification](#Annotation) or [automatic Request and Limit calculation](#RequestLimit).
 You can select either method.

 ## Specifying by Annotation[](id:Annotation)
-EKS can add `template annotation` in the YAML file of a workload to explicitly specify the pod resource specifications.
+TKE Serverless Cluster can add `template annotation` in the YAML file of a workload to explicitly specify the pod resource specifications.
 For more information, see [Annotation Description](https://intl.cloud.tencent.com/document/product/457/36162).

 ## Automatically Calculating by Request and Limit[](id:RequestLimit)
-EKS can calculate the Request and Limit parameters set for a workload to determine the resources required for running pods.
+TKE Serverless Cluster can calculate the Request and Limit parameters set for a workload to determine the resources required for running pods.
 The calculation method varies depending on the pod resource type.
 For more information on how to automatically calculate specified resource specifications based on the Request and Limit parameters, see [CPU specification calculation methods for pods](#CPUpod) and [GPU specification calculation methods for pods](#GPUpod).